lazymuseums/ESN_Glucose/README.md

 https://www.nature.com/articles/s43246-024-00621-1
 ## Getting started
 Download time-series blood glucose level datasets from the following (https://public.jaeb.org/datasets/diabetes).
+(In this study "A Study to Assess Continuous Glucose Sensor Profiles in Healthy Non-Diabetic Participants Aged <7 Years" was used)
 ## File
 sugar_predict.py
 Realtime prediction of the blood glucose level by Echo State Network.